1. Just because I am purring doesn’t mean I’m happy.

 3. I’m meowing at you, human.

-Kittens meow for their mother’s attention, but adult cats rarely use meows to communicate with other cats—which means if your cat is meowing, pay attention.
+Kittens meow for their mother’s attention, but adult cats rarely use meows to communicate with other cats—which means if your cat is meowing, pay attention and try to understand your cat.
 He’s trying to tell you something.

 4. I’m better indoors.